Angelboy-commercial/data-zookeepers/README.md

 - What the trends with trade counts during periods of high inflation in each industry?

 ## Datasets to be used
 These are for 1 city(Philadelphia), we have the same pages for other 2 cities.
-We'll use annual column for housing, apparel, and food away from home.
+We'll use annual CPI column for housing, apparel, and food away from home variables.
 [CPI Data Philly](https://www.bls.gov/regions/mid-atlantic/news-release/consumerpriceindex_philadelphia.htm)

 ALPACAS for stock data